limp-key/Fork/README.md

 What would be the framework for configuring apache2 on a folder www

-if apache2 base configurate then look apache.temp.conf
+if apache2 base configurate then look limpWork.apache.conf